-Date and Time: Thursday, May 15, 2014, at 8:00 a.m., Central Time Place: 2200 Wells Fargo Center 90 South Seventh Street Minneapolis, MN 55402 Items of Business: 1.
-The election of seven directors, each for a one-year term.
-Ratification of the selection of KPMG LLP as the independent auditor of SPS Commerce, Inc. for the fiscal year ending December 31, 2014.
-3. An advisory vote on approval of the compensation of our named executive officers.
-4. Any other business that may properly be considered at the meeting or any adjournment or postponement of the meeting.
-Record Date: You may vote at the meeting if you were a stockholder of record at the close of business on March 20, 2014.
-Voting by Proxy: Whether or not you plan to attend the annual meeting, please vote your shares by proxy to ensure they are represented at the meeting.
-To submit your proxy vote, you may follow the instructions for voting via telephone or the internet on the proxy card you received or you may sign, date and mail the proxy card in the envelope provided.
-The envelope is addressed to our vote tabulator, Broadridge Financial Solutions, Inc., and no postage is required if mailed in the United States.
+Date and Time: Thursday, May 14, 2015, at 8:00 a.m., Central Time

+2200 Wells Fargo Center

+90 South Seventh Street Minneapolis, MN 55402

+1. The election of seven directors, each for a one-year term.

+- Ratification of the selection of KPMG LLP as the independent auditor of SPS Commerce, Inc. for the fiscal year ending December 31, 2015. - 3.
+An advisory vote on approval of the compensation of our named executive officers. - Any other business that may properly be considered at the meeting or any adjournment or postponement of the meeting.

+You may vote at the meeting if you were a stockholder of record at the close of business on March 19, 2015.

+Whether or not you plan to attend the annual meeting, please vote your shares by proxy to ensure they are represented at the meeting.
+To submit your proxy vote, you may follow the instructions for voting via telephone or the internet as described in the Notice of Internet Availability of Proxy Materials and the following proxy statement.
+If you received a paper copy of the proxy card by mail, you may sign, date and mail the proxy card in the envelope provided.
+Our vote tabulator is Broadridge Financial Solutions, Inc., and no postage is required if the request for a paper copy of the proxy materials is mailed in the United States.

+A Notice of Internet Availability of Proxy Materials or this Proxy Statement is first being mailed to shareholders on or about March 27, 2015.

+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE SHAREHOLDER MEETING TO BE HELD ON MAY 14, 2015

-Our proxy statement and 2013 annual report are available at www.spscommerce.com.
+The Notice of Internet Availability of Proxy materials, our proxy statement and 2014 annual report are available at www.proxyvote.com.